Robotic Partial Knee Replacement (Oxiplasty)

-Innovations in TKR at Duke Robotics Hospital
+Innovations in Knee Replacement at Duke Robotics Hospital

 • High Flex Prosthesis: aims to restore a near-normal range of knee movement, allowing patients to sit cross-legged comfortably within six months post-surgery.